 When you are done, I will proofread and review your post.
 I might give you some hints where I think a different wording might be better, and I will fix the spelling and formatting when I find errors.
 It will help both of us if you use a spell checker, though, and I also find tools like Grammarly quite useful for non-native speakers like myself.

 In the review phase, I will also add that introductory paragraph.
 After that, I will ask you to approve my changes one last time.

-Your post will be part of the regular blog schedule, which means it will pe published on a Wednesday, 3 pm UTC.
-I will usually schedule your post to be published in the next two weeks after the review and your approval.
+The post will be part of the regular blog schedule, which currently means it will be published on a Wednesday, 3 pm UTC.
+I will usually schedule the post to be published in the next two weeks after the review and your approval.
 On rare occasions, I might already have scheduled posts on those dates that I can not reschedule.
-In those cases, your post will be scheduled as quickly after those fixed posts as possible.
+In those cases, the post will be scheduled as quickly after those fixed posts as possible.